Salt stress: Road salt prices higher as winter looms

 ALBANY, N.Y.
 (AP) — Budget-busting road salt prices are leaving municipal officials in the Snow Belt hoping for a mild winter.

-Salt supplies are tight on the heels of a harsh winter last year that depleted reserves, leaving many localities in the Northeast and Great Lakes to pay prices ranging from 5 percent higher to almost double.
+Salt supplies are tight on the heels of a harsh winter last year that depleted reserves, leaving many localities in the Northeast and Great Lakes to pay prices that range from about 5 percent higher to almost double.

 The increases are frustrating to local officials who are locked into tight budgets.
-Some highway superintendents say they could choose to make their salt supplies last by mixing in cheaper materials, such as sand.
+Some highway superintendents say they could choose to make their salt supplies last by mixing in more sand, which is cheaper.
 And others say it could force them to defer other road projects.
+But they can’t stop salting slick roads.

-Production issues at two major North American salt mines have contributed to the tight supplies.
+Production issues at two major North American salt mines have contributed to tight supplies.